 Birthlight yoga is accredited by the RCM (Royal College of Midwives)

-These classes include movements incorporated with the breath, to renew energy, create space and alleviate pregnancy discomforts.
+These classes help you enjoy your pregnancy and include movements incorporated with the breath, to renew energy, create space and alleviate pregnancy discomforts.
+Techniques for use during labour, including breathing and positions, are also included.
+Each class ends with a deep relaxation.

 Improves circulation helping to reduce water retention and oedema.